singularityhub/sregistry/README.md

 ![contributors.svg](./contributors.svg)

+Do you like the graphic?
+It's done thanks to [sourcecred-action](https://github.com/sourcecred/sourcred-action).

 ## What is Singularity Registry
 Singularity Registry Server is a server to provide management and storage of Singularity images for an institution or user to deploy locally.